-(prerequisite for HON 498) Due the 1st Thursday in March
+(prerequisite for HON 498) Due 1st Tuesday in April in your Junior Year

 The Proposal must be completed by 1st Thursday in March if taking HON 498 in fall.
 In order to move on to HON 498/499 and the completion of the Honors Project, the Proposal must be approved by the Honors Council.
 If your Proposal is not approved, you will not be able to complete the Honors Degree at St. Bonaventure University.